leinacc/sgb-blog/obj_trn.md

 It had conflicts with some other SGB capability:

-* Generic palette fading - usually when fading happens (borders/certain sub-menus/etc), all palettes are faded. `OBJ_TRN` lets you set OBJ palettes that were sent via PAL_TRN, but these are quickly overridden when a generic SGB fade in happens.
+* Generic palette fading - usually when fading happens (borders/certain sub-menus/etc), all palettes are faded. `OBJ_TRN` lets you set OBJ palettes that were sent via PAL_TRN, but these are overridden if sent during a generic SGB fade out/in.
+We can avoid most border fades by disabling the SGB menu, but for `PCT_TRN` borders, we need to wait some frames after that packet is sent, so that `OBJ_TRN` is likely sent after the fade in.

 * OAM update code - when the SGB needs to display sprites (menu cursor/attract mode/etc), the SGB BIOS will run its OAM update code in place of `OBJ_TRN`'s specific update code.
 These scenarios also override OAM tile data.